top of page

 A leader’s role here is to provide the necessary resources and support, not to step in and take over at the first sign of trouble.

-Additionally, providing timely constructive feedback is an essential aspect of leadership.
+Additionally, providing timely constructive feedback is essential to a balanced leadership style.

 When a project is successful, acknowledge and celebrate the team’s hard work.
 When things don’t go as planned, instead of pointing fingers, use it as a learning opportunity.
 Discuss what went wrong, what could be done differently, and how to improve.